STaR-Bets: Sequential Target-Recalculating Bets for Tighter Confidence Intervals: Related Work

 An alternative approach is the betting one, proposed by \citet{Cover74} for the finite-sample case and by \citet{ShaferV05} and \citet{ShaferSVS11} for the time-uniform case, as a general way to perform statistical testing of hypotheses.
 The first paper to consider an implementable strategy for testing through betting is \citet{Hendriks18}.
 Later, \citet{JunO19} proposed to design the betting algorithms by specifically minimizing the regret w.r.t. a constant betting scheme. \citet{Waudby-SmithR21} suggested the use of betting heuristics, motivated by asymptotic analyses and online convex optimization approaches to betting algorithms~\citep{OrabonaP16, CutkoskyO18}.
 Recently, \citet{OrabonaJ21} have shown that regret-based betting algorithms based on universal portfolio algorithms~\citep{CoverO96} can recover the optimal law of iterated logarithm too, and achieve state-of-the-art performance for time-uniform confidence intervals.
 However, these approaches fail to give optimal widths in the finite-sample regime that we consider in this paper.
 We explicitly note that even the optimal portfolio strategy for the finite-time setting~\citep{OrdentlichC98} does not achieve the optimal widths because it suffers from an additional $\log T$ factor.
 This is due to the fact that minimizing the regret with respect to a fixed strategy does not seem to be right objective to derive confidence intervals in the finite-sample case.

 The problem of achieving the tightest possible confidence interval for random variables for small samples has received a lot of interest in the statistical community.
-It is enough to point out that even the Clopper-Pearson approach has been considered to be too wasteful, because of the discrete nature of the CDF that does not allow an exact inversion.\footnote{This problem has been solved only recently by \citet{Voracek24}, by using a randomized procedure.} In this view, sometimes people prefer to use approximate methods, that is, methods that do not guarantee the exact level of confidence $1-\delta$, because they are less conservative~\citep[see, e.g., the reviews in][]{AgrestiC98,SchillingD14}.
+It is enough to point out that even the Clopper-Pearson approach has been considered to be too wasteful, because of the discrete nature of the CDF that does not allow an exact inversion.\footnote{See \citet{Voracek24}, for an optimal, randomized procedure.} In this view, sometimes people prefer to use approximate methods, that is, methods that do not guarantee the exact level of confidence $1-\delta$, because they are less conservative~\citep[see, e.g., the reviews in][]{AgrestiC98,SchillingD14}.
 Recently, \citet{PhanTLM21} proposed an approach based on constructing an envelope that contains the CDF of the random variable with high probability.
 This approach was very promising in the small sample regime, however in Section~\ref{sec:exp} we will show that our approach is consistently better.

 In this paper, we build on the ideas of Cover~\cite{Cover74} regarding the construction of optimal betting strategies for Bernoulli random variables and design a general betting scheme in that spirit.